caceres97/library-api-showcase/README.md

 Missing Stuff:

 - Roles functionalities
-- Unit testing (the challenge not specify but I wanted to do it)
+- Unit testing
-- e2e testing (Same here)
+- e2e testing
 - Filters and pagination

-Some extra stuff:
+Some good stuff:

 - The user can rent only 5 books at the same time.
 - The getters for books include copies and rental stock